 This service and protection and indemnity, together with all the privileges and benefits of membership in the American Chiropractic Association, are furnished for an annual fee of only sixty dollars - no assessments.
-We have now reached a point where our success is assured, and we expect to be of immense service to measure up to these specifications.Write for application blanks to the secretary, J. Lewis Fenner,D.C., 33 Lafayette Avenue, Brooklyn, New York City.
+We have now reached a point where our success is assured, and we expect to be of immense service to the chiropractic profession.
+If you desire to belong to an organization of chiropractors, national in scope, that has proven its independence of school influences, dominated by the desire to be of service to chiropractic as it is known in field practice, able to protect you in the practice of your profession, and in the control of men who are exclusively practitioners of chiropractic, join the American Chiropractic Association - there is none other that can measure up to these specifications.

+Write for application blanks to the secretary, J. Lewis Fenner, D.C., 33 Lafayette Avenue, Brooklyn, New York City.